tcnlab/maxlikespy/readme.md

 Clone repo locally.

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
-numpy X.x
+numpy
-scipy X.x
+scipy
-pyswarm X.x
+pyswarm

 ```
 ## Data Formatting

 Spike data currently is expected to be in the form of Numpy arrays of dimension NumberOfCells X MaxTrials, with spikes in milliseconds.
-Data processing code currently expects one file per cell, in a subdirectory named "spikes".
+Data processing code expects one file per cell, in a subdirectory named "spikes".

 In addition to spikes, "number_of_trials.csv" must be created to denote how many trials exist for each cell.